 At Llangewydd, we are proud of the high standards we achieve.
-These have been recognized by excellent inspection reports, and the awarding of accolades including the 'BECTA ICT Mark', the 'Investors in Families' standard, the 'Healthy Schools National Quality Award' standard, the PE 'Active Marc Cymru', and the prestigious 'Platinum +' Eco Award.
+These have been recognized by excellent inspection reports and the awarding of accolades including the 'Siarter Iaith Bronze Award', the 'UNICEF Rights Respecting Schools Bronze Award', the 'Investors in Families' standard, the 'Healthy Schools National Quality Award' standard, the 'Learning with Autism Primary School Award', and the prestigious 'Platinum +' Eco Award.
 We are committed to continually improving our provision for the children as we move 'forward together'.